grantlouisales/SeniorProjectSRS/README.md

 ## 1.2.2 Product's Functionality<a name="1.2.2-Product's-Functionality" />
 The functionality of the QA campaign service:

-- The qa campaign service will automate the process of quality assurance on the email data for FamilySearch campaigns.
+- The qa campaign service will automate the process of quality assurance on the email data for FamilySearch global campaigns.

 <br>